-Another caveat is that the physical distribution of adipose tissue has been shown in many studies to affect morbidity and mortality.
-BMI has no way to account for this variable.
-In the calculation, height is squared to reduce the contribution of leg length in taller people.
-This was done because the majority of mass remains within the trunk.
-However, with this normalization, the equation distributes equal mass to each level of height.
-This does subtract from the utility of BMI in studies that differentiate body types.
+Individuals with abdominal (visceral) obesity are at a greater risk of acquiring multiple pathological conditions and have a higher morbidity and mortality rate.
+However, BMI has no way to account for this variable.
+In the calculation of BMI, height is squared to reduce the contribution of leg length in taller people, as most body mass remains within the trunk.
+Of concern is that with this normalization, the equation distributes equal mass to each height level, which subtracts from the utility of BMI in studies of differing body types.

 Many studies have also shown a link between increased BMI and insulin resistance.
-One example is the study Body Mass Index a Better Predictor of Insulin Resistance than Waist Circumference in Normoglycemics, Preethi Et al. conducted a study with healthy men aged 18 to 25.
-Their measurements were taken for BMI and waist-hip circumference ratio.
-The participants were then given a 2-hour glucose test.
+One such study was performed by Preethi et al.of healthy men aged 18-25, titled Body Mass Index a Better Predictor of Insulin Resistance than Waist Circumference in Normoglycemics.
+The participant's BMIs and waist-hip circumference ratios were calculated, after which they underwent a 2-hour glucose test.
 As the study title indicates, BMI had a statistically significant higher correlation with insulin resistance.
-At the cellular level, an increase in BMI is likely going to increase stored energy and adipocytes.
-With 10 kilograms of weight excess, there is a 10% to 30% increase in beta cell mass.
-With this increase in beta cell mass, insulin secretion increases.
-Insulin secretion increases directly with an increase in BMI.
-Tissue cells then down-regulate their insulin receptors which lead to insulin resistance.
-This is the precursor to diabetes and the basis of the association of obesity with diabetes.
-This is not an irreversible change.
-Long-term weight loss is linearly related to insulin action as well.
+At the cellular level, an increase in BMI will likely increase stored energy and adipocytes.
+With 10 kilograms of excess weight, there is a 10 to 30% increase in beta cell mass, leading to an increase in insulin secretion.
+An increase in insulin secretion leads to a down-regulation of insulin receptors, ultimately causing insulin resistance and, eventually, diabetes.

-Adolphe Quetelet is responsible for the development of BMI.
-He was a mathematician, statistician, and worked in sociology as well.
-Quetelet was searching for a way to relate an individual's height to their ideal weight, as a tool for studying populations.
+Lambert Adolphe Jacques Quetelet, a Belgian-born sociologist, astronomer, and mathematician, is responsible for developing the Body Mass Index.
+In the mid-19th century, Quetelet was searching for a way to relate an individual's height to their ideal weight as a tool for studying populations.
 The quotient was first cited in 1972 in the Journal of Chronic Diseases.
-The article discussed BMI as useful in population studies, or "social physics," as Quetelet called them.
-It was specifically mentioned that this measurement was not useful to study an individual.
-However, due to the simplicity of the equation, it remains the most commonly used anthropometric analysis.
+The article discussed BMI as a valuable tool in population studies, or "social physics," as Quetelet called it.
+It was mentioned that this measurement was not useful for studying an individual; however, due to the simplicity of the equation, it remains the most commonly used anthropometric analysis.

 Other anthropometric assessments require measurements of an individual's body.
-These numbers are less reliable than BMI because they can change depending on the location where the measurement is done.
-BMI relies on the accuracy of the scale that an individual is weighed on, and can be comparatively referred to as an objective evaluation.
-It is for these reasons that a quotient developed in the mid-1800s is so widely utilized in the 21st century.
+These numbers are less reliable than BMI because they can change depending on the measurement's location.
+BMI relies on the accuracy of the scale that an individual is weighed on and can be comparatively referred to as an objective evaluation.
+For these reasons, a quotient developed in the mid-1800s is so widely utilized in the 21st century.

 Organ Systems Involved